Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data

 Here $Y_{i'}$ is the $i'$th row or entry of the observation vector $\bm{Y}$, and $\bm{x_{i'}}^\top$ the $i'$th row of the design matrix $X$, $R(\bm{\theta})_{k'}$ the $k'$th row of the vector $\bm{R}(\bm{\theta})$ and $\tau_{i'}^2$ representing variance of the noise of the $i'$th observation, which are assumed to be independent.
 The overall likelihood $p(\bm{Y}|\bm{\theta})$ is therefore of the form:

-where Given the prior and likelihood, we can then use Bayes's Theorem to obtain the posterior distribution $p(\bm{\theta}|\bm{Y})=\frac{p(\bm{\theta})p(\bm{Y}|\bm{\theta})}{\int_{}^{} p(\bm{\theta})p(\bm{Y}|\bm{\theta}) d \bm{\theta} }$.
-However, the posterior induced by this model does not admit an analytical form, and so we employ Markov Chain Monte Carlo (MCMC) methods to generate samples from the posterior.
-Specifically, we employ the Hamiltonian Monte Carlo No-U-Turn Sampler (NUTS) algorithm of \cite{Hoffman2014}, implemented via the \texttt{PyMC3} library \cite{Salvatier2016} in Python.
+where Given the prior and likelihood, we can use Bayes's Theorem \ref{eq: bayestheorem} to obtain the posterior distribution $p(\bm{\theta}|\bm{Y})$.
+However, the posterior induced by this model does not admit an analytical form, and so we employ the No-U-Turn Sampler (NUTS) algorithm of \cite{Hoffman2014} to sample from the posterior, implemented via the \texttt{PyMC3} library \cite{Salvatier2016} in Python.
+NUTS is a Hamiltonian Monte Carlo that achieves increased sampling efficiency over traditional MCMC methods, such as Metropolis Hastings, by exploiting the gradient information of the target distribution to generate more informed sample proposals and explore the target distribution more efficiently.
+This is especially important in high dimensions (which applies to many MFA systems), since the probability mass of the target distribution are more likely concentrated in smaller regions, which is inefficient to explore via Metropolis Hastings due to random walk behaviour.

-Optionally, for full Bayesian inference the model user can assign prior distributions to the variance parameter of the noise variables $\bm{\tau}$ over just using an plug in an estimate based on domain knowledge (such as $10\%$ of the data value as in \cite{Lupton2018}).
-To this end we consider Inverse Gamma priors that are identically distributed and also independent of the prior on the change in stock and flow variables $p(\bm{\theta})$, which is of the form:

-For the aluminium dataset used in this paper, we found that assigning the prior in \Cref{eq: priorformsigma} significantly increases computational time of the NUTS algorithm and the resulting posterior distributions on the change of stock and flow variables are very similar compared to plugging in an estimate on the aluminium dataset.
-Therefore, the results presented in the main text use plug in estimate for $\bm{\tau}$ for faster computation.
-Details of how $\bm{\tau}$ and the prior parameters of the change in stock and flow variables are chosen can be found in the supplementary material.